 Capitalize all proper nouns and proper names.

-As a rule, official names of departments, centers, organizations, courses and offices are capitalized (Department of Chemistry, Office of Admissions, ENG 101, English Composition) and unofficial names are not (chemistry department, admissions office).
+As a rule, official names of departments, centers, organizations, courses and offices are capitalized (Chemistry Department, Admission and Financial Aid, ENG 101, English Composition) and unofficial names are not (chemistry, admission office).

 Capitalize geographical areas and localities (the Eastern Shore, New York City), government bodies (the U.S. Congress, the Baltimore City Council), historical periods (the Depression, the Enlightenment), names referring to a specific deity (God, Allah), sacred books (the Bible, the Koran), religions (Christianity, Judaism), holidays (Memorial Day, Halloween) and registered trademarks (Xerox, General Electric).